ParamjotSingh5/Drawboard/README.md

 ## Features:

 ### Shape Creation:
-* Draw rectangles and lines with ease.
+* Draw rectangles and lines or use a pencil tool to draw freely.

 ### Element Manipulation:
 * Drag and drop elements to reposition them.